 Award-winning perfumer and creative director, Yosh Han, launched her first collection in 2004, making her one of the pioneers of indie fragrance.
-Throughout her career, she has been a brand owner, perfumery instructor and spiritual practitioner as well as an active promoter and vital member of the global independent fragrance community.
-Since the beginning of 2020, Yosh has launched the Digital Scent Festival and the new Yosh Eau Fraiche line.
+Throughout her career, she has been a brand owner, perfumery instructor, and spiritual practitioner, as well as an active promoter and vital member of the global independent fragrance community.
+In the beginning of 2020, Yosh launched the Digital Scent Festival and the new Yosh Eau Fraiche line.
 We checked in with Yosh to learn more about her current projects and adventures.

 Q. Congratulations on the Yosh Eau Fraiche collection!
 How would you describe its overarching aesthetic?